MS Access User Permissions- How to Manage User Permissions in Access Database?

 1: From the tools menu, select the Options tab

-2: Tap to the Table/Queries Tab.
+2: Tap the Table/Queries Tab.

 Precautions to take while assigning default permissions: